 About Normal Zebra

-Normal Zebra exists to help adults understand neurodivergent children beyond behaviour.
+Normal Zebra exists to support adults to better understand neurodivergent children beyond behaviour, by taking internal experience seriously.

 It was created from a simple but persistent question: